 Each NFT artwork should have a corresponding image file.
 These can be turned from digital art into framed art in a few clicks.

-Once you have your image file, simply upload, select a print size and custom frame it online in minutes.
+And once you do have your image file, simply upload, select a print size, and custom frame it online in minutes.

 Image credit: @bitpixi on Twitter